中文 | English

 Other studies follow a similar pattern.
 Meanwhile, many transgender children did not qualify for a diagnosis because they weren’t deemed masculine or feminine enough.

-Partly to filter out these false positives, the diagnostic criteria were later revised to de-emphasise gender-atypical traits and place the focus instead on the persistent insistence that one was or wanted to be another gender, which is the defining feature of a transgender identity.
-This is especially so when this is accompanied by clear distress that stretches out over a long period of months or years.
+Partly to filter out these false positives, the diagnostic criteria were later revised to de-emphasise gender-atypical traits and place the focus instead on the persistent insistence that one was or wanted to be another gender.
+That is the defining feature of a transgender identity, especially when accompanied by clear distress that stretches out over a long period of months or years.
 If a female child expresses a strong desire to be male, and this distress and desire abates when allowed to play with ‘boy’ toys and wear more masculine clothes, it’s likely that she is just a tomboy; however, if all those actions still fail to resolve the distress, chances are that this is a transgender boy.

 (You can read more about this here.)